As a Commonwealth country, Kenya’s legal system descends from English common law.

 Preferential Corporate Tax Rates

-A corporate tax rate of 15% is available for the following.
+A corporate tax rate of 15% is available for:

 Wear and tear allowances